salewski/ads-github-tools/README.md

     will be cloned (using the `git-hub` tool's `clone` operation, which sets up the 'upstream' remote if the repo is a fork).

-  * There's also a `--upstream-remote-if-missing` option that will add the 'upstream' remote on existing project working directories that do not have it (only if the project is a fork of another project, of course).
+  * There's also an `--upstream-remote-if-missing` option that will add the 'upstream' remote on existing project working directories that do not have it (only if the project is a fork of another project, of course).